pustotnik/zenmake/docs/buildconf-taskparams.rst

     It's possible to use :ref:`selectable parameters<buildconf-select>`
     to set this parameter.

+    Also this parameter can be :ref:`exported<buildconf-taskparams-export>`.

 cxxflags
 """""""""""""""""""""
     One or more compiler flags for C++.

     It's possible to use :ref:`selectable parameters<buildconf-select>`
     to set this parameter.

+    Also this parameter can be :ref:`exported<buildconf-taskparams-export>`.

 dflags
 """""""""""""""""""""